Bryan Sellers: Racing career

 In 2016, Sellers joined Paul Miller Racing, and teamed up with Madison Snow.
 In their sixth race as a duo, they earned their first joint podium.
-They went on to finish 3rd in the championship that year, including a win at Virginia International Raceway.
-Year 2 was the only one to see them not get a win, and after a penalty resulting in loss of championship points, they finished 9th.
+They went on to finish third in the championship that year, including a win at Virginia International Raceway.
+Year 2 was the only one to see them not get a win, and after a penalty resulting in loss of championship points, they finished ninth.
 Everything went right in 2018, with Bryan and Madison winning the GTD Championship, as well as the 2018 12 Hours of Sebring and the NorthEast Grand Prix at Lime Rock Park.
-The duo took 9 podium finishes out of 12 races.
-They narrowly beat Katherine Legge in what remains the hardest fought GTD championship to date, requiring an average finish of 3rd place.
-Bryan had two different co-drivers in 2019, sharing the Paul Miller Racing Lamborghini with Ryan Hardwick for the first half of the season before endurance driver Corey Lewis stepped in to contest the final 5 races of the season.
-Together with Lewis, Bryan won the Laguna Seca round.
+The duo took nine podium finishes out of 12 races.
+They narrowly beat Katherine Legge in what remains the hardest fought GTD championship to date, requiring an average finish of third place.
+Sellers had two different co-drivers in 2019, sharing the Paul Miller Racing Lamborghini with Ryan Hardwick for the first half of the season before endurance driver Corey Lewis stepped in to contest the final five races of the season.
+Together with Lewis, Sellers won the Laguna Seca round.
 Madison came back into the picture for the 2020 season, and it kicked off with a bang!
 Together with Lewis and Andrea Caldarelli, Madison and Bryan claimed first place in GTD at the 2020 24 Hours of Daytona.
-Due to Covid-19, however, they were unable to complete the full season and instead participated in only select races.
+Due to the COVID-19 pandemic, however, they were unable to complete the full season and instead participated in only select races.
 They did still win a championship.
 Lewis, Snow, and Sellers took the 2020 Michelin Endurance Cup, setting a record for points accrued that still hasn't been broken.
-In 2021, Bryan once again teamed up with Snow in the Lamborghini, and they had much success, taking their first win at the Long Beach Grand Prix.
-They stood on the podium 7 out of 12 races, and came just short of winning their second full season championship.
+In 2021, Sellers once again teamed up with Snow in the Lamborghini, and they had much success, taking their first win at the Long Beach Grand Prix.
+They stood on the podium seven out of 12 races, and came just short of winning their second full season championship.

 2022 brought big change to the Paul Miller Racing organization, with the introduction of a new manufacturer.
 The team moved to BMW, becoming one of four M4 GT3s on the grid.
 Unfortunately, they did not receive their car until after the first race of the season, eliminating them from contention for the full season honors before their first race.
 They debuted the car at Sebring International Raceway and ran well until contact from a faster class car put them behind the wall for several hours.
-But the team fixed the car, and they learned valuable lessons they wouldn't have to wait long to flaunt!
 The defending race winners at Long Beach took pole and victory once again at the southern California event.
-Bryan and Madison would win a meaningful Lime Rock Park race once again as well, finishing out the season with top 5 finishes at every race except Sebring and Watkins Glen, where they (along with many others) were disqualified.
+Sellers and Snow would win a meaningful Lime Rock Park race once again as well, finishing out the season with top-five finishes at every race except Sebring and Watkins Glen, where they (along with many others) were disqualified.
 Their average finish in 2022 was the best of the field.
-2023 saw Bryan once again sharing the car with Madison, tying Wolf Henzler for Bryan's longest driving partnership.
+2023 saw Sellers once again sharing the car with Snow, tying Wolf Henzler for Sellers' longest driving partnership.
 The duo clinched the championship in record setting fashion, sealing it with still a race to go.
 They achieved victories at the 2023 12 Hours of Sebring, a third consecutive win at the Long Beach Grand Prix, their first wins at both Canadian Tire Motorsport Park and Road America, as well as win at the site of their first success in 2016, Virginia International Raceway.
 They also took home their second consecutive Sprint Cup.